Seagate/seagate-exos-x-api-go/README.md

 # api-regression configuration
 #
 # Properties:
-#   'ip' is required and is the IP Address of the storage controller used for testing
+#   'mc-ip-addrs:' is required and is the IP Addresses of the storage controller(s) used for testing.
+At least one address must be specified
 #   'protocol" specifies http or https
 #   'username' is required and is the login credentials for the storage controller
 #   'password' is required and is the login credentials for the storage controller